 The MFA in acting at the University of Iowa offers a rigorous, comprehensive curriculum that expands upon traditional concepts of training, while grounding the actor in solid technique.
 The acting program integrates the theories of Sanford Meisner, Jerzy Grotowski, Jacques Lecoq, and Kristin Linklater with extensive training in movement, voice, theatrical analysis, and digital media to produce an unusually responsive, emotionally available artist that can meet the creative and technical demands of the twenty-first century.

-We seek curious and courageous individuals who are socially conscious and disciplined, with a passion for pushing the boundaries of theatre.
+We seek curious and courageous individuals who are socially conscious and disciplined, with a passion for pushing the boundaries of theatre and digital media.

 We admit students to our acting program every three years.
 This allows us to more fully focus our attention on the needs of each class.
 Students admitted to the MFA program in acting should have an undergraduate degree in theatre, or equivalent training and experience.

 Our next class of actors will be admitted in the fall of 2021.
 The application deadline is January 15, 2021.
 Applicants that are attending U/RTAs must adhere to U/RTA deadlines.